Unil-SGC/unil-sgc.github.io/events/sgc-symposium24.md

 The event will feature engaging talks and workshops on topics tackling reproducibility in the geoscientific domain, integrating geospatial data into ML/AI workflows, geocomputation for weather and climate modelling, applications in the insurance domain, and green IT, amongst others.

 This symposium aims to provide a dynamic venue for showcasing research, fostering interdisciplinary dialogue, and building connections between academia, industry, and public sectors.
-We welcomes participants at all stages of their career and invite you to contribute in a poster session.
+We welcome participants at all stages of their career and invite you to contribute in a poster session.

 > **Infos**
 >